OSGP/Documentation/chapter1/section4.md

 #### 1.4.4.6 Authentication of web-applications

-Two way SSL will be used between web-applications and OSGP to ensure the identities for both parties.
+Two way SSL will be used between web-applications and OSGP to verify the identities for both parties.
 User organisations are responsible for the administration of the identity of and access to their web applications.
-The owner and management applications feature a login page.
+The web applications feature a login page.
 After successful login the user is linked to an organisation.
 Passwords will be stored encrypted.
 The organisation ID will be sent in each message to OSGP and will be verified by the SSL certificate.

 #### 1.4.4.7 Authorisation of organisations

 Authorisation for use of the platform functionalities is handled by roles.
 Roles are defined for both platform functionality and device functionality.
 Each role has one or more functions.
 Access to device functions can be set per device.
-The matrixes below respectively show an overview of all device roles and functions and platform roles and functions.
+The matrixes below respectively show an overview of all device-roles and device-functions and platform-roles and platform-functions.

 |   | **Roles** |
 | --- | --- |